joelbloch/poc-k8s/app/readme.md

 Please proceed to either:
 - `k8s/local` readme.md : instructions for deploying and testing locally.
-- `k8s/azure` readme.md :s instructions for deploying and testing on Azure.
+- `k8s/azure` readme.md : instructions for deploying and testing on Azure.